-This article describes how to test policies for the Mimecast Security Agent and is intended for use by administrators.
+This article describes how to test machine-level policies for the Mimecast Security Agent and is intended for use by administrators.

-With the Mimecast Security Agent installed and running correctly, you can test that your configured policies correctly block or allow sites.
+With the Mimecast Security Agent installed and running correctly, you can test that your configured machine-level policies correctly block or allow sites.

 The following presumes you are using Mimecast Security Agent for Windows.

-Machine Level Testing
+Machine Level Policies

-Machine-level blocking occurs when:
+Machine-level policy blocking occurs when:

 - The Mimecast Security Agent does not have an authenticated user logged in.